FriendsOfTYPO3/tea/README.md

 2. right-click on `Tests/Acceptance/StarterCest.php`
 3. Run 'Acceptance (Codeception)'

+## Developing locally

+In order to work on extension locally, you can use local environment (local PHP, server) or use widely adopted tool in TYPO3 Community, [ddev](https://github.com/drud/ddev), which we recommend.

+## Running lints locally

+If you use ddev, then you can use commands that we prepared.

+Example: `ddev lint ci:ts:lint`

 ## Security

 Libraries and extensions do not need the security check as they should not have